The Movement – Beneath The Palms (Acoustic)

-There couldn’t be a better example of both spirit & soul, then on the performance & cover of Bob Marley’s “Small Axe”.
+There couldn’t be a better example of both spirit & soul than on the performance & cover of Bob Marley’s “Small Axe.”
 This is the albums best performance and now one of my favorite covers.
-It’s not just the singing and the playing, but the overall emotion that affectionately pours out, making it one of the more captivating songs on the album.
+It’s not just the singing and the playing but the overall emotion that affectionately pours out.

-Some of the stand-out songs for me were “Ocho Rios”, “Hola”, “Small Axe” and “Habit”.
-There weren’t any songs that I skipped & I did become a new fan of older songs that didn’t win me over on previous releases with “Another Man’s Shoes”, “Sweet Life”, “Gift” and “Mile High”.
-All of the songs were enjoyable, but the aforementioned just seem to elicit more emotion, spirit & soul.
+Some of the stand-out songs for me were “Ocho Rios,” “Hola,” “Small Axe” and “Habit.”
+There weren’t any songs that I skipped and I did become a new fan of older songs that didn’t win me over on previous releases with “Another Man’s Shoes,” “Sweet Life,” “Gift,” and “Mile High.”

 Written & Reviewed By: Mike Patti